 How to best work with user stories in Jira

 When to put user stories in Jira

 A large number of user stories emerge early in the process and then go through many iterations, splits, merges, prunings.
 One of the pitfalls of Jira is the relative ease of adding new issues over iterating/pruning them.
 Because of this, there is the risk of a too large backlog.
 Any PM can agree that it is hard to see the forest for all the trees when working with a product backlog with many hundreds of items.

 To avoid this, PMs must be vigilant at holding back things from entering the backlog and diligent in cleaning out things that no longer fit in the backlog.
 That way they can ensure the health of their backlogs.

-Therefore, as a PM, you should use your judgement, and only add user stories to the backlog in Jira when you want the team to spend time on them, i.e. when you start to feel quite confident that it is something you would want to build.
+Therefore, as a PM, you should continually develop your product management skills to improve and then use your judgement, and only add user stories to the backlog in Jira when you want the team to spend time on them, i.e. when you start to feel quite confident that it is something you would want to build.